Needham Reiterates Wayfair Inc - (W) Buy Recommendation

 Prescott General Partners holds 3,823K shares representing 3.40% ownership of the company.
 No change in the last quarter.

 Spruce House Investment Management holds 3,650K shares representing 3.25% ownership of the company.
-In it's prior filing, the firm reported owning 3,500K shares, representing an increase of 4.11%.
-The firm increased its portfolio allocation in W by 55.01% over the last quarter.
+No change in the last quarter.

 Wayfair Background Information